jeonghkim/jeonghkim.github.io/index.md

 <p> Welcome to my website!
 I am an Assistant Professor of Political Science at <a href="https://www.lsu.edu/hss/polisci/" target="_blank"> Louisiana State University</a>.
 I work in the field of comparative politics with a focus on political participation, gender and politics, and representation.
 I received my Ph.D. in Political Science from <a href="http://polisci.wustl.edu//" target="_blank"> Washington University in St. Louis </a> in 2018. </p>

 <p> My research has been funded by the APSA Centennial Center, the Academy of Korean Studies, and the Carrie Chapman Catt Center for Women and Politics.
-It has been published or forthcoming in the <i> American Journal of Political Science</i>,  <i>  Comparative Political Studies</i>, <i> Politics & Gender</i>, and <i> Social Science Quarterly</i>, among others.</p>
+It has been published or forthcoming in the <i> American Journal of Political Science</i>,  <i>  Comparative Political Studies</i>, <i> Politics & Gender</i>, <i> Journal of Elections, Public Opinion, and Parties, and <i> Social Science Quarterly</i>.</p>